GaiaNet-AI/docs/docs/tutorial/translator-agent.md

 ## Conclusion

-[GaiaNet](https://github.com/GaiaNet-AI) provides an easy way to select and use different open-source LLMs in your agentic applications to fully take advantage of their finetuned capabilities for specific tasks.
+[Gaia](https://github.com/GaiaNet-AI) provides an easy way to select and use different open-source LLMs in your agentic applications to fully take advantage of their finetuned capabilities for specific tasks.

-Once you have a local GaiaNet node up and running, you could share it with others and make $$$ by joining the [GaiaNet network](https://www.gaianet.ai/)!
+Once you have a local Gaia node up and running, you could share it with others and make $$$ by joining the [Gaia network](https://www.gaianet.ai/)!